-Back in December we did a senior photo session at The Golf Club at Newcastle, just outside of Seattle, WA.
+Back in December, we did a senior photo session at The Golf Club at Newcastle, just outside of Seattle, WA.
 I love hitting the links just as much as the next person but boy was it cold out there, about 36 degrees, cloudy, with mist and occasional rain.

-This is one of those really cool, densely symbolic and artistic compositional opportunities that don’t often come from the client.
+This is one of those really cool, densely symbolic, and artistic compositional opportunities that don’t often come from the client.
 Often we find that we’re the ones suggesting and selling the artistic angle to our clients.
-The symbolism of the fancy heel on the one side opposed to the golf shoe resting on top of the golf ball on the other side, both shoes worn by the same person is really unique.
+The symbolism of the fancy heel on the one side as opposed to the golf shoe resting on top of the golf ball on the other side, both shoes were worn by the same person is really unique.
 It really captures our client’s unique lifestyle and personality.

 But wow, it was really cold and I was freezing my butt off.
-Cold, wet, and damp, lots of wind and 30 mile and hour gusts and we were on a hilltop on the Eastern shore of Lake Washington.
+Cold, wet, and damp, lots of wind and 30 miles an hour gusts and we were on a hilltop on the Eastern shore of Lake Washington.
 Luckily I was rocking the knit fingerless half-gloves that my daughter got me for Christmas last year.
 They kind of half kept my hands warm and doubled as a towel to wipe grime and moisture from golf balls and clubs.
 I guess old caddying ways die had.